BitCannaGlobal/BitCanna-Docs/pages/concepts-terms/governance.md

 If the "no with veto" limit of 49% is exceeded, the proposal deposit is retained by the blockchain and any backers are slashed.
 The slashed amount is also sent to the community pool.

 Interested in becoming a part of the BitCanna blockchain?
-Take part by [staking](staking.md)BCNA or becoming a validator.
+Take part by [staking](staking.md) BCNA or becoming a validator.